 Embedded exhibition instructions: use arrows, scroll bar, or swipe to navigate left and right; click the expand icon to view the exhibition fully in your browser; click the menu options for the accessible view.

 “What Would a Microbe Say?” was originally slated to be installed in the Ruth Davis Design Gallery and to be on view from April 29, 2020 – June 7, 2020.
-Due to COVID-19 closures, selections from the exhibition were moved online.
+Due to COVID-19 closures, selections from the exhibition were moved online with support from the Anonymous Fund.
 Online iteration launched in Summer, 2020.
 This exhibition was developed with the generous support of grants from the National Science Foundation and the Frankfurter Kunstverein Germany and was co-sponsored by the UW-Madison Department of Chemistry in the College of Letters & Science.

 - What Would a Microbe Say?
 “Crossroads of Ideas” Panel Discussion: “Making the invisible tangible and imaginable.”
 Tuesday, April 28, 2020.
 7-9 PM.
 [CANCELLED]

 - What Would a Microbe Say?
 Exhibition Reception.
 Thursday, April 30, 2020.
 5-7 PM.
 [CANCELLED]

 - Search social media for hashtags: #WhatWouldA MicrobeSay #RDDGallery #bioart